berensp/berensp.github.io/_posts/2024-07-29-delighters.md

 > In the meantime, head to Credit Karma for a closer look.

-Truth be told, it's hard to care about this particular insight, but the point is that the template works. *And* this is probably just algorithmic (i.e., query users of x,y,z demographics whose card balance has decreased by a certain percentage or absolute dollar amount for three consecutive months), but imagine how much more pertinent and nuanced these will be once AI models can perfect them.
+Truth be told, it's hard for me to care about this particular insight, but the point is that the template works. *And* this is probably just algorithmic (i.e., query users of x,y,z demographics whose card balance has decreased by a certain percentage or absolute dollar amount for three consecutive months), but imagine how much more powerful (relevant, interesting) these will be once AI models can perfect them.

 ## The Future

 As I say, AI is going to take this to the next level, and it may be that algorithmic insights won't cut it forever.
-In fact, they may well move down the Kano curve from delighter to basic feature—or worse, the "indifferent" category—because of, for example, *hyper-personalization* (tidbits even more tailored to me) and *predictive/prescriptive insights* (what's my best course of action based on how the model forecasts the future).
+In fact, they may well move down the Kano curve from delighter to basic feature—or worse, the "indifferent" category—because of new trends that will raise the bar like, for example, *hyper-personalization* (tidbits even more tailored to me) and *predictive/prescriptive insights* (what's my best course of action based on how the model forecasts the future).

-But there's plenty of runway in the time being with the crude insights, so keep going, Shoe Mileage Tracker Product Manager 🫡
+But I'd say there's plenty of runway left for the crude insights, so keep going, Shoe Mileage Tracker Product Manager 🫡

 — ᴘ. ᴍ. ʙ.